Golf Tutorials

 In the sport of golf, the most accurate and common title for the individuals who enforce the rules during competitive play is a Rules Official.
 You might hear them called other names, but "Rules Official" is the industry standard used by governing bodies like the USGA and The R&A.

-While that's the main job title that this role is given, their function can sometimes fall under different names in different contexts.
-A group of officials overseeing an event is known as a “the Committee" or a "Rules Committee," and collectively they have the all the authority on the course.
-On the golf course during a big pro tournament, you may can see different types such as as a “walking referee”, who walks along with a specific group of players through their entire round to provide immediate help with the rule.
-Or another more general category known as the 'observer,” who keep watch on hole locations, speed of play, and more from a stationary or moving position.
+Their function can sometimes fall under different names in different contexts.
+A group of officials overseeing an event is known as “the Committee" or a "Rules Committee," and collectively they have all the authority on the course.
+During a big pro tournament, you may also see a “walking referee” who walks along with a specific group of players to provide immediate help with the rules.
+Another category is the 'observer,' who keeps watch on various events from a stationary or moving position.

 The Many Hats of a Rules Official: What Do They Actually Do?

-The job description of a Rules Official for from a a professional golf tournament or amateur's game is more much than just answering obscure questions in the fairway and more than simply making on-sight judgement calls on rules under pressure for competitors and audience member on TV.
-Their responsibilities span before, during, and after any every competitive golf tournament that is officially played for any kind of purse or tournament placement.
+The job description of a Rules Official at a professional golf tournament or amateur game involves more than just answering questions on the fairway or making on-the-spot judgment calls under pressure.
+Their responsibilities span before, during, and after every competitive golf tournament.

 Before the First Tee Shot